enricogoerlitz/Data-Analysis/02_Google_Playstore_Data/README.md

 ## Description

 This dataset came from <a href="https://datacamp.com">datacamp.com</a> and contains data of the Google Playstore. <br>
-We want to find out, which kind of apps are the most popular e.g. by the rating download rates and much more!
+We want to find out, which kind of apps are the most popular e.g. by the rating, downloads and much more!

 <br>